 Parental Responsibility Solicitors

-One aspect of UK family law your family solicitor should be well versed in is Parental Responsibility.
+One aspect of the law in England & Wales is that your family solicitor ought to be well versed in Parental Responsibility.
 A parent does not have a legal right to make important decisions about a child’s life just because they are the primary caregiver.

 What is Parental Responsibility?